lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 - Write code,
 - Build an executable,
 - Test it, and then publish the deliverable.
-- In technical writing terms, it can look something like:

 *In technical writing terms, it can look something like:*
 - Store your content source in a version control system like Github (typically in format like Markdown),